Profile

 📦 Storage

-• Store any leftovers in an airtight container in the fridge for up to 2-3 days.
+• Store any leftovers in airtight containers in the fridge to keep flavours fresh for up to 2–3 days.

 🍷 Pairing